What is mobile broadband?

 What are the advantages/disadvantages of mobile broadband?

-The main advantage of mobile broadband is that it’s great for anyone who needs access to the internet on the move.
-However it’s worth noting that speeds and data allowances will generally be considerably lower with mobile plans, when compared to fixed broadband.
+However, speeds and data allowances will generally be considerably lower with mobile plans, compared to fixed broadband.

-This means that you’ll need to keep an eye on data allowances if you opt for a mobile broadband plan, as these can be quite low, and you will usually be charged for going above the limit.
+Always check the data allowance is high enough for your needs if you opt for a mobile broadband plan as you’ll usually be charged for going above the limit.

 What are mobile broadband speeds like?

-The speed you get with mobile broadband will depend on your provider and the strength of your signal.
+The speed you get depends on your provider and the strength of your signal.

-It’s worth remembering that mobile broadband runs on the same kind of connection as your mobile phone, so if coverage is poor in your location, you are going to find it hard to get decent speeds with mobile broadband from the same provider.
+It runs on the same kind of connection as your mobile phone, so if coverage is poor in your location, you’ll find it hard to get decent speeds with mobile broadband from the same provider.

 Can I get mobile broadband in my area?